petergridge/Irrigation-V5/readme_new.md

     - Water source sensor will be ignored

 ### What is zone transition?
 The zone transition sets the overlap or wait time between zones.
 This can be used to manage 'hammering' when zones stop and start, or support occasions where your solenoid requires back pressure to operate effectively.
+A slider allowing +/- 30 seconds is provided.

 ### What do the sensors do?
 Several sensors can be defined